ribosomeprofiling/ribor/README.md

 Install dependencies for devtools.
 For Ubuntu based distributions, you can use the following command.

-`sudo apt-get install libxml2-dev libcurl4-openssl-dev libssl-dev -y`
+`sudo apt-get install libxml2-dev libcurl4-openssl-dev libssl-dev build-essential m4 autoconf -y`

 ### Install Latest Version From GitHub